gparlakov/angular-realworld-example-app/TASKS.md

   - if we inject it and try to mock it - it is a large API surface area i.e. a lot of mocking would be required
   - injecting the actual FormBuilder in the tests is one option
   - not injecting FormBuilder and instantiating it in the component-under-test is another
-- ~~looks like [article-list-component](./src/app/shared/article-helpers/article-list.component.ts) only keeps the favorites in its memory~~ The buttons components (app-favorite-button and [app-follow-button](./src/app/shared/buttons/follow-button.component.ts#L23)) actually send http requests
 - AbstractDate - [FooterComponent](./src/app/shared/layout/footer.component.ts) Demo how to use wrappers around the basic DOM functionalities - Date, setTimeout, requestAnimationFrame etc.
-- AuthGuardService to promise (for promise testing)
+- [Done] AuthGuardService to promise (for promise testing) used another promis
-- add a service LogService - error
+- [Done] add a service LogService - error
-- add a service NotifyService - success/info/error
+- [Done] add a service NotifyService - success/info/error.
+Actually called `NotificationsService`
 - talk about CI - Already doing it?
 AzureDevOps is great for GitHub integration.
 - Pusher - Update key in app.module https://dashboard.pusher.com/apps/858014/keys, https://www.pusher.com/docs/channels/getting_started/javascript (UPDATE KEY)

-# TODO

 - Why jump from TestBed to setup?
   - control
   - speed (no need to compile components/for services - unneeded)